Rolls of paper currency from various currency lines up in two rows

 Need-based aid

-Once filed, the FAFSA is used to calculate your Expected Family Contribution (EFC).
-Your financial need is the difference between the total cost of university for one year and your EFC.
-You can determine the total cost of university by researching costs for each school or asking directly.
-You won't know your EFC until you complete the FAFSA and list the schools for which you hope to be considered for financial aid.
+Once filed, the FAFSA is used to calculate your Student Aid Index (SAI), formerly referred to as your Estimated Family Contribution (EFC).
+Your financial need is the difference between the total cost of university for one year and your SAI.
+You can determine the total cost of the university by researching costs for each school or asking directly.
+You won't know your SAI until you complete the FAFSA and list the schools for which you hope to be considered for financial aid.
 As long as you list your institutions of choice on the FAFSA and have been accepted to those schools, then you should get a financial aid package based on the above formula.

 If you're not a US citizen, you won't be able to file the FAFSA.
-But there are a number of universities that have need-based aid for international students, including some of the most prestigious schools in the country.
-If a university has need-based financial aid for international students, you'll most likely need to complete an institutional or supplemental form, which will likely include information about your family’s financial resources and assets.
+But several universities have need-based aid for international students, including some of the most prestigious schools in the country.
+If a university has need-based financial aid for international students, they'll have you complete an institutional form, which will likely include information about your family’s financial resources and assets.
 The university will then use that form to determine your eligibility for need-based aid.
 You should ask about the availability of need-based aid and, if available, what the application process entails.
 Typical sources of need-based aid include:

 • Institutional or government grants: This free money is typically tied to financial need and does not need to be repaid.
 Only US citizens can receive government-level grants.